-One you start the Overland Track from Cradle Mountain to Lake St Claire you can go as slow or as fast as you want there is no time limit to finish.
-Make the most of the opportunity to spend as long as possible in this glorious UNESCO World Heritage Area.
+Once you start the Overland Track walk from Cradle Mountain to Lake St Clair you can go as slow or as fast as you want there is no time limit to finish.
+Make the most of the opportunity to spend as long as possible in this glorious UNESCO World Heritage Area including Cradle Mountain.

 How Long to Spend on the Overland Track?

-We have suggested a few itineraries below to suit all hikers and people who would like to take their time and enjoy the outdoors.
+We have suggested a few Overland Track itineraries below to suit all hikers and people who would like to take their time and enjoy the outdoors.